axelarnetwork/axelar-amplifier/contracts/command-batcher/README.md

 actor Signers

 Relayer->>+Batcher: ExecuteMsg::ConstructProof
+alt batch not created previously
   Batcher->>+Gateway: QueryMsg::GetMessages
   Gateway-->>-Batcher: query result
   Batcher->>+Multisig: ExecuteMsg::StartSigningSession
-Multisig-->>Signers: emit SigningStarted event Multisig->>-Batcher: reply with session ID Batcher-->>Relayer: emit proof ID deactivate Batcher loop Collect signatures
+  Multisig-->>Signers: emit SigningStarted event Multisig->>-Batcher: reply with session ID else previously created batch found
+  Batcher->>Batcher: retrieves batch from storage end
+Batcher-->>Relayer: emit ProofUnderConstruction event deactivate Batcher loop Collect signatures
 	Signers->>+Multisig: signature collection
 end
-Multisig-->>-Batcher: emit SigningCompleted event Relayer->>+Batcher: QueryMsg::GetProof
+Multisig-->>-Relayer: emit SigningCompleted event Relayer->>+Batcher: QueryMsg::GetProof
 Batcher->>+Multisig: QueryMsg::GetSigningSession
-Multisig-->>-Batcher: reply with status, current signatures vector and snapshot Batcher-->>-Relayer: emit DataProven event
+Multisig-->>-Batcher: reply with status, current signatures vector and snapshot Batcher-->>-Relayer: returns GetProofResponse
 ```

 1. Relayer asks Batcher contract to construct proof providing a list of messages IDs
-2. If no batch for the given messages was previously created, it retrieves the messages from gateway to construct it
+2. If no batch for the given messages was previously created, it queries the gateway for the messages to construct it
 3. With the retrieved messages, the Batcher contract transforms them into a batch of commands and generates the binary message that needs to be signed by the multisig.
 4. The Multisig contract is called asking to sign the binary message
 5. Multisig emits event indicating a new multisig session has started
-6. Multisig event returns the newly created session ID to the Batcher which is then stored with the batch for reference
+6. Multisig triggers a reply in Batcher returning the newly created session ID which is then stored with the batch for reference
+7. If previous batch was found for the given messages IDs, the Batcher retrieves it from storage instead of querying the gateway and build it again.
-7. Batcher contract emits event which includes the ID of the proof under construction.
+8. Batcher contract emits event `ProofUnderConstruction` which includes the ID of the proof being constructed.
-8. Signers submit their signatures until threshold is reached
+9. Signers submit their signatures until threshold is reached
-9. Multisig emits event indicating the multisig session has been completed
+10. Multisig emits event indicating the multisig session has been completed
-10. Relayer queries Batcher for the proof, using the proof ID
+11. Relayer queries Batcher for the proof, using the proof ID
-11. Batcher queries Multisig for the multisig session, using the session ID
+12. Batcher queries Multisig for the multisig session, using the session ID
-12. Multisig replies with the multisig state, the list of collected signatures so far and the snapshot of participants.
+13. Multisig replies with the multisig state, the list of collected signatures so far and the snapshot of participants.
-13. If the Multisig state is `Completed`, the Batcher emits the `DataProven` event which includes the proof itself and the data to be sent to the destination gateway.
+14. If the Multisig state is `Completed`, the Batcher finalizes constructing the proof and returns the `GetProofResponse` struct which includes the proof itself and the data to be sent to the destination gateway.

 ## Interface